Bangladesh, Myanmar agree to begin Rohingya repatriation by mid-November

 “What about our citizenships, our rights and our demand to go back to our land ... our own houses?”

+The Myanmar delegation will visit the Rohingya camps in Cox’s Bazar on Wednesday.

+Earlier this month, Bangladesh’s foreign minister said Myanmar had cleared the list of 8,000 Rohingya people sent by Dhaka for verification after last year’s deal.

-The two countries reached a deal in November last year to begin repatriation within two months, but it has not started.
+The two countries had reached a deal in November last year to begin repatriation within two months, but it has not started.

 Rohingya are still crossing the border into Bangladesh, with nearly 14,000 arriving this year, according to U.N. officials.